Is This You And Your Partner?

 I love my boyfriend to bits but he drives me nuts… He doesn’t get that I need to write my novel!
 He says we should watch spend time together after work and when the kids go to bed and gets proper narked if I want to write.
 I see from your blog you have kids, how do you manage it?

-2) This works BOTH WAYS: I have ALSO been contacted by the non-writing partners of people who’ve found their way into my social network who complain their writing partners/spouses TAKE THE MICK by locking themselves away and “dropping out” of duties/responsibilities for extended periods of time!
+I have ALSO been contacted by the non-writing partners of people who’ve found their way into my social network.
+They may complain their writing partners/spouses TAKE THE MICK by locking themselves away and “dropping out” of duties/responsibilities for extended periods of time!

 But they don’t have to understand the urge of actual writing to “get” you need to, so all you need to do is TELL THEM.
 But not in a “Back off honey or I’ll go postal” kind of way, but in terms of your hopes, dreams, ambitions, plans.